AstarNetwork/Astar/README.md

 ## Plasm-UTXO
-Plasm-UTXO provides a specification of transactions which is suitable for each Plasma solution.
+Plasm-UTXO provides the transactions' specification which is suitable for each Plasma solution.
 Along with that, Plasm-UTXO can deal with UTXO-like data structures cyclopaedically.
 Merkle Tree are also removable.

 ## Plasm-Parent
-Plasm-Parent provides a specification of the parent chain.
-Child chain has been implemented coresponding to thhe parent chain's solution.
+Plasm-Parent provides the parent chain’s specification.
+Child chain has been implemented corresponding to the parent chain's solution.
 Mainly, Plasm-Parent has the logic of each exit game.

 ## Plasm-Child
-Plasm-Child provides a specification of the child chain.
+Plasm-Child provides the child chain's specification.
 Parent chain has been implemented corresponding to the child chain's solutions.

-By using these solutions together, the user can make the transactions happen between the parent chain and the child chain.
+By using these solutions together, users can make transactions between the parent chain and the child chain.
 The logic of "deposit/exit" has been implemented based on Plasm-UTXO.

 ## How to install